up-n-atom/8311/docs/posts/masquerade-as-the-adtran-sdx621i-with-the-was-110.md

 This guide outlines how to replace an **ADTRAN SDX621i** ONT on an XGS-PON line using a [WAS-110] module pre-flashed with 8311 firmware.

-This has been successfully tested by a user on **Netomnia / YouFibre** in the UK, who received a static IP via DHCP using a cloned MAC and VLAN 911 tagging.
+This has been successfully tested by a user on **Netomnia / YouFibre** in the UK, who received a static IP via DHCP using a cloned MAC.

 ---